JosephLin11/jupyter-mcp-server/README.md

 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 > **A comprehensive Model Context Protocol (MCP) server that bridges AI agents with Jupyter notebooks, enabling real-time code execution, visualization generation, and advanced image extraction capabilities.**

+## 🎯 **About This Project**

+This project is a fork and enhancement of the original Jupyter MCP Server developed by [Datalayer, Inc.](https://github.com/datalayer/jupyter-mcp-server).
+Special thanks to the Datalayer team for their foundational work on integrating Jupyter with the Model Context Protocol ecosystem.

+**Key Enhancements in This Fork:**
+- Improved documentation and setup process
+- Enhanced error handling and robustness
+- Additional example configurations
+- Streamlined installation and configuration
+- Updated dependencies and compatibility

 ## 🌟 **Key Features**